itsmeabde/tiket-api/README.md

 }
 ```

-So you can call tiket Object from class inheritance BaseTiketController without declare new Object TiketApi for many times.
+So you can call tiket object from class inheritance your own Controller without declare new object tiketApi for many times.
 ``` php
 use Illuminate\Http\Request;